BitCurator Walkthrough

 If you have devices (e.g. USB drives, CD-ROMs) that you'd like to image or explore with BitCurator, you can connect them so that BitCurator can see them, but safely: no worries about writing any data back to the device.
 For example, last modified dates assigned by the target media's file system won't be overwritten with the current date.

-The safe mount script provides write-blocked access to removable media.
+The mount policy provides write-blocked access to removable media.
 Mounting is a technical term for registering a storage device with the host system so it can be browsed or used, and you will need to mount any external device attached to the BitCurator system, whether that occurs automatically or by invoking the safe mount script.
 Images of devices, (e.g. forensic images of floppies, CDs or drives) need to be mounted as well for most uses.

 Create Disk Images

 BitCurator uses open source disk imaging tools, such as Guymager and dcfldd, to capture bit-identical images from magnetic, optical, solid-state, and hybrid media.
-Disk images can be captured in various formats, including raw (just the bitstream), E01 (Expert Witness Format, which we support using the open source libewf library), and AFF (Advanced Forensic Format).
+Disk images can be captured in various formats, including raw (just the bitstream), E01 (Expert Witness Format, which we support using the open source libewf library, and AFF (Advanced Forensic Format).

 Capturing disk images in forensic formats such as E01 and AFF provides many advantages.
 The images can be stored compressed or uncompressed, can be split into multiple storage containers, can be parsed at the file system level without explicitly extracting the raw image, and can be embedded with provenance and capture metadata.
 Forensic images ensure that no inadvertent changes are made during pre-ingest chain-of-custody, and provide a consistent baseline for generating different types of access materials.